uhensen/Mapack/README.md

   * Cholesky, LU, QR decomposition and equation system solver
   * Single Value Decomposition, Least Squares solver and Eigenproblem solver

-The algorithms were adapted from Lapack and the Java Matrix Package.
+The algorithms were adapted from LAPACK and the Java Matrix Package.